Q. What is Amazon FreeRTOS?

 Q. What is the FreeRTOS kernel?

-Developed over a 14-year period and in partnership with the world's leading chip companies, the FreeRTOS kernel is the market leading real time operating system kernel, and the de-facto standard solution for microcontrollers and small microprocessors.
+Developed over a 15-year period and in partnership with the world's leading chip companies, the FreeRTOS kernel is the market-leading, real-time operating system kernel and the de-facto standard solution for microcontrollers and small microprocessors.

 Q. How are Amazon FreeRTOS and the FreeRTOS kernel related?

-Amazon FreeRTOS is based on the FreeRTOS kernel and includes software libraries that support local and cloud connectivity, security, and over-the-air updates.
+Amazon FreeRTOS extends the FreeRTOS kernel with software libraries that support local and cloud connectivity, security, and over-the-air updates.

 Q. Does AWS maintain the FreeRTOS kernel?